LinuxBeaver/LinuxBeaver/README.md

 https://www.gimp.org/downloads/devel/

 ### On May 26 2024 31 plugins of mine updated so they no longer crash GIMP 2.99.19+ on close.
-Before these plugins would trigger an error warning on close in GIMP 2.99.19+.
-The update fixes it.
+Before these plugins would trigger an error warning when closing GIMP 2.99.19

 Beaver's third party GEGL Gimp Plugins for Gimp
 =========